superstarlifter/doc/docs/how_to/calculate.md

 ## How to set the aggregate
-Setting the aggregate allows you to determine if you want to calculate your values prior to rolling up the data or after the roll up has occurred.
+Setting the aggregate allows you to determine if you want to calculate your values before rolling up the data or after the roll-up has occurred.

 ## Calculated Fields
 Use calculated fields when you want to change data based on other values in the same row.
 These actions range from basic mathematical operations to if-then statements, to advanced Javascript calculations.